-Answer: In our original manuscript we already tried to conform to the requirement of Nature.
-In fact our first paragraph had 199 words.
-It started with a 5-sentence basic introduction to the field, continued with a 1-sentence statement starting "We report here ...", and ended with three sentences about the findings and put them into general context of particle physics research.
+Response: We have combined the abstract and the first paragraph from the original manuscript.
+In the revised text, the first paragraph contains 220 words.
+It starts with a 4-sentence basic introduction to the field, continues with a 1-sentence statement starting "We report here ...", followed by the main findings, and ends with two sentences that put the results into the general context of particle physics research.

-Comparing to the requirement of Nature, the only exception is the 5-sentence introduction to the field.
-We feel that the extra sentences are necessary to introduce the basics of parity violation to the broader audience, in particular given the fact that particle physics has less exposure in Nature than other fields.
-We hope that given the overall length of the introductory paragraph did not exceed the required 200 words, that this exception can be accepted.
+Comparing the style of our first paragraph to the requirement of Nature, the only exception is the 4-sentence introduction to the field.
+We feel that the extra sentence is necessary to introduce the basics of parity violation to the broader audience, in particular given the fact that particle physics has less exposure in Nature than other fields.
+We hope that this exception can be accepted, given that the overall length of the introductory paragraph is very close to the suggested 200 words.
 On the other hand, we will be happy to make changes if they are mandatory to the final publication.